haozhou1995/haozhou1995.github.io/_pages/about.md

 News and Updates
 ======
+* 2025 Oct, I will start the **Senior Research Engineer** position in Samsung Research America.

+* 2025 Sep, our paper “**LLM-Enabled In-Context Learning for Data Collection Scheduling in UAV-assisted Sensor Networks**,” is accepted by ***IEEE Internet of Things Journal***.
+This work explores how LLM-enabled in-context learning can be used to optimize UAV operation for sensor data collection.

 * 2025 Jun, we have 3 papers accepted by the 2025 **International Conference on Machine Learning (ICML)** Workshop on Machine Learning for Wireless Communication and Networks:<br>
   Paper 1: “**Prompting Wireless Networks: Reinforced In-Context Learning for Power Control**”<br>
   Paper 2: “**Hierarchical Debate-Based Large Language Model (LLM) for Complex Task Planning of 6G Network Management**”<br>